Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 ~~~
 {: .output}

 For each input FASTQ file, FastQC has created a `.zip` file and a `.html` file.
 The `.zip` file extension indicates that this is actually a compressed set of multiple output files.
-We'll be working with the `.html` file which is a stable webpage displaying the summary report for each of our samples.

-We can't open the .html file in the terminal as it requires a web browser, so we need to transfer the file to our own computer.
+A summary report for our data is in the he `.html` file.

+You need to transfer `ERR2935805_fastqc.html` from your AWS instance to your local computer to view it with a web browser.
-To do this we will use the `scp` (secure copy protocol) command, which we have used previously (see [Genomics - Quality Control](https://cloud-span.github.io/03genomics/01-quality-control/index.html)).

-In a new terminal window that is **_not_** logged into the cloud instance, navigate to your Cloud-SPAN directory (that contains your pem file) using `cd`.
+To do this we will use the `scp` (secure copy protocol) command.
+You need to start a second terminal window that is **_not_** logged into the cloud instance and ensure you are in your `cloudspan` directory.
+This is important because it contains your pem file which will allow the `scp` command access to your AWS instance to copy the file.

+> ## Starting a new new terminal
+>
+> 1. Open your file manager and navigate to the `cloudspan` folder which should contain the login key file
+>
+> 2. Open your machine's command line interface:
+>    Windows users: Right click anywhere inside the blank space of the file manager, then select **Git Bash Here**.
+>    Mac users: Open **Terminal** and type `cd` followed by the absolute path that leads to your `cloudspan` folder.
+Press enter.
+> 3. Check that you are in the right folder using `pwd`
+>
+{: .callout}

-Once you're in the directory where you want the file to be available from, use `scp` to download the file.
+Now use `scp` to download the file.

 The command will look something like:
 ~~~